 And remember, the price you see is the price you pay, all taxes are already included.

 4. Working Culture

 The Dutch working culture is verrry different to the US.
-There is such a thing as work-life balance.
-Breaks are actively encouraged, whether it’s a 10 minute coffee break or your annual leave.
+For one, there is such a thing as a work-life balance.
+Breaks are actively encouraged, whether it’s a 10-minute coffee break or your annual leave.
 Speaking of vacations, they are referred to as “going on holiday,” in the Netherlands.
-You get 4x your weekly working hours so if you work 40 hours a week, you’re entitled to 160 hours or 20 days of off in the year.
+You get 4x your weekly working hours so if you work 40 hours a week and you’re entitled to 160 hours or 20 days off in the year.

 Also, overtime isn’t really a thing.
 Unlike the US, it’s not as common and possibly even strange.
-So get ready to clock out and get home in time for that early Dutch dinner, unless you’re staying for borrel of course.
+So get ready to clock out and get home in time for that early Dutch dinner, unless you’re staying for a post-work borrel, of course.

 The Netherlands is famous for its bike-riding inhabitants and public transportation is known to be excellent too.
-Plenty of people do drive cars and you’ll be relieved to know the Dutch drive on the right side of the road like the US, but here are some things to know.
-And watch out for all those roundabouts (trust me, you’ll learn what those are pretty quickly).
+Yet, plenty of people still drive cars and you’ll be relieved to know that the Dutch drive on the right side of the road just as we do in the US.

 At first glance, fuel looks cheap, especially if it starts with a €1 something, but it’s sold in litres, not gallons, which are much smaller.
 There are roughly 3.7 litres in 1 gallon, so when you do the math, it adds up to roughly the same amount as in the US.

 Surface roads are typically 31 mph and freeways are a maximum of 75 mph.
 Why such odd increments of speed?
 Because mph isn’t a thing here, but km/h is.
 It’ll take a moment to get used to kilometres, so if you’re driving, make sure you’re not thinking in miles, or you may get a speeding ticket due to many cameras!